 Having said that, we don’t think you should care a whit about what equipment we use.

 No, I Take That Back.
 Let’s be honest.
-The equipment we’ve listed is the equipment we use and recommend because it’s the best equipment we have had the opportunity to audition, or managed to acquire, or happened to come our way, and was affordable.
+The equipment we’ve listed is the equipment we use and recommend because it’s the best equipment we have had the opportunity to audition, or managed to acquire, or happened to come our way, and was affordable at the time.
 In truth, it was some combination of the above.
 It’s what works for us.

 A Good Record Is an Education